vamshichowdary/vamshichowdary.github.io/src/content/blog/learn_LU.md

 \end{bmatrix}
 $$

-We can see that the lower (and rightside) blocks have more number of parameters contributing to the values at those positions.
+We can see that the lower blocks have more number of parameters contributing to the values at those positions.
 So, the network has more freedom to optimize and reduce the error for those blocks, whereas top-left blocks are more constrained by fewer parameters.
 Is there a way to fix this without trading-off the smaller errors in bottom right blocks?
 We found that there is actually a way.
 To see how, first observe that the parameters have a dependency pattern from top left to bottom right.
 That is, NO parameter at the $(i,j)$ location of the combined $LU$ matrix depends on the parameters at $(<i, <j)$ locations.

 So, we can do sequential optimization, starting by only updating the parameters appearing in the first row by only computing MSE loss of $\hat{A_{i}}[0:P]$ i.e. first block row of $A$.
 Once the error of this first block row converges to a sufficiently smaller value, we can freeze these parameters and only backpropagate using the MSE loss of $\hat{A_{i}}[P:2P]$ (i.e. second block row of $A$) and continue until the last block row.
 We observed that this resolved the issue of larger errors at the top-left locations without compromising on the smaller errors at bottom-right locations.